prudhvi-12/prudhvi-12/README.md

 - 👋 Hi, I’m Prudhvi an final year undergrad pursuing Computer Science at ANITS,Vizag.
 - 👀 I have a good knowledge in Algorithms and Data Structures , ReactJS.
-- 👀 Looking for Full time jobs and Internships in the field of Software Engieering.